maestroprog/esockets/README.md

 ## Features

 * Callback handlers for all socket events,
-* Built-in application protocol `Easy`, allowing to transfer on a network practically any data structures of php (only for tcp),
+* Built-in application protocol `EasyStream`, allowing to transfer on a network practically any data structures of php (only for tcp),
 * Supports blocking and non-blocking modes of operation
 * Correct work on Linux and Windows